It4innovations/hyperqueue/README.md

   $ tar -xvzf hq-<version>-linux-x64.tar.gz
   ```

+* That's it!
+Just use the unpacked `hq` binary.

 > If you want to try the newest features, you can also download a nightly
 > [build](https://github.com/It4innovations/hyperqueue/releases/nightly).

 ## Submitting a simple task

-* Start a server (e.g. on a login node or in a cluster partition)
+* Start a server (e.g. on a login node, a cluster partition, or simply on your PC)

   ```bash
   $ hq server start &